GenAIz/sdk/doc/function/create.md

 ### mount-in

 > [!WARNING]
-> The value of mount-in will be copied under the Genai.yaml file, but any recipe selected may or may not respect its creation.
+> The value of mount-in will be copied under the Genaiz.yaml file, but any recipe selected may or may not respect its creation.

 The mount-in option of the create command is used to initialize the key `sf.run.input`.

-* There is no validation applied to the string passed here, since the folder may not have been created and is only used the [run](run.md) command.
+* There is no validation applied to the string passed here, since the folder may not have been created and is only used by the [run](run.md) command.
 * It is expected that the value will eventually map to existing folder

 ### mount-out

 > [!WARNING]
-> The value of mount-out will be copied under the Genai.yaml file, but any recipe selected may or may not respect its creation.
+> The value of mount-out will be copied under the Genaiz.yaml file, but any recipe selected may or may not respect its creation.

 The mount-out option of the create command is used to initialize the keys `sf.run.ouput`, `sf.run.log` and `sf.run.var`.

-* There is no validation applied to the string passed here, since the folder may not have been created and is only used the [run](run.md) command.
+* There is no validation applied to the string passed here, since the folder may not have been created and is only used by the [run](run.md) command.
 * It is expected that the value will eventually map to existing folder.
 * The values of `sf.run.log` and `sf.run.var` will be made sub-folders of `sf.run.output` on `OUTPUT/log` and `OUTPUT/var` respectively